 Explore raising student interest and proficiency in STEM . . .

-To effectively teach math and science, something more engaging than contemporary instructional techniques is required.
+To effectively teach math and science to today’s students, something more engaging than contemporary instructional techniques is required.
 The Corps ( pronounced ‘core’ ) is a leading-edge approach to STEM learning that uses flight simulators, partners at nationally recognized research facilities and Star Trek – like story telling to raise student interest and achievement in math and science.

 Designed around TREC’s Advanced Spaceflight Laboratory, a fully functional research spacecraft flight simulator, the Corps of Discovery creates an engaging virtual future where in students can Explore, Discover and Learn from the convenience of their school parking lot.